 Students in this course will be introduced to the study of American Sign Language in terms of its linguistic structure and use.
 In particular, students will learn to analyze the basic features of ASL phonology, morphology, syntax, semantics and pragmatics/discourse In addition, research related to variation in ASL and acquisition of ASL will also be reviewed.
 Please note fluency in ASL is required for this course, as instruction is in ASL (an interpreter will not be provided).
 Seminar 3 (Fall, Spring).

 American Sign Language Literature

 In this course, students will explore a wide range of literary works representing the various genres of ASL literature.
 Students will be expected to analyze works in terms of literary conventions/techniques as well as relevant cultural symbols and themes.
 Attention will be given to historical context, Deaf cultural values, and the style/conventions used by individual literary artists.
 Each student will be required to complete literary analysis papers.
 In addition, students will be expected to create original ASL literary works and/or retell well-known ASL literary works as individuals or in collaboration with other students.
-This course is conducted in ASL, without an interpreter, and will require considerable reading and viewing of videotaped materials.
+This course is requires fluency in ASL, as instruction is conducted in ASL, without an interpreter, and will require considerable reading and viewing of videotaped materials.
+Seminar (Fall).

 Deaf Culture in America